Aztec Rulers: Chimalpopoca, Third Tlatoani of Tenochtitlan

 Aztec Rulers: Huitzilihuitl, Second Ruler of Tenochtitlan

 The second Tlatoani of Tenochtitlan, and the first that was born in the city, was Huitzilihuitl.
-He was the son of the first tlatoani, Acamapichtli and a Mexica mother named Tezcatlan Miyahuatzin.
+He was the son of the first tlatoani, Acamapichtli, and a Mexica mother named Tezcatlan Miyahuatzin.
 He was born into a Mexica community still subject to the Tepanec people of Azcapotzalco.
-He took the throne at about age 16, after the death of his father circa 1403.
+Before his death, Acamapichtli established the calpulli, a council of the four districts, that would not only consider the nobility, but ability of potential rulers.
+Huitzilihuitl was the first selected by this council.

 Huitzilihuitl pursued his father’s politics, building ties, slowly strengthening the city and army.
 His reign saw the spread of cotton weaving, elevating Mexica clothing from the courser maguey (agave) fabrics to the much softer cotton fabrics.
+His legacy would continue through his sons, including two future tlatoque, Chimalpopoca and Moctezuma Ilhuicamina, as well as the powerful advisor and shaper of Mexica politics and culture, Tlacaelel.

 Tlatoani Huitzilihuitl depicted in the Tovar Codex.